Skip to main content

 Common Paymaster: Reducing Payroll Tax Liability

-The Common Paymaster arrangement is particularly advantageous regarding payroll tax liability, especially for businesses with employees across multiple related companies.
+The common paymaster arrangement can be particularly advantageous when it comes to payroll tax liability, especially for businesses with employees across multiple related companies.
 This system ensures that Social Security and Medicare taxes are not overpaid for these employees.

 Typically, there is a limit to how much Social Security tax is owed per employee per year, regardless of how many companies they work for within the same corporate family.
 Having a single paymaster correctly aggregates the total compensation paid to an employee, ensuring that Social Security taxes are accurately calculated and not overpaid.

 This arrangement can lead to significant tax savings, particularly for high-earning employees who exceed the Social Security wage base limit when their incomes from multiple companies are combined.
-It also simplifies the tax reporting process, as the Common Paymaster is responsible for issuing W-2 forms and managing other payroll-related tax filings for these employees.
-This centralized approach streamlines the tax reporting process and minimizes the risk of errors and non-compliance.
+It also simplifies the tax reporting process, as the common paymaster is responsible for issuing W-2 forms and managing other payroll-related tax filings for these employees.

 3: PEO and Common Paymaster’s HR and Compliance Support